Mary Craig Ministries

 Free Commercial Bible Programs and Packages

-These are commercial grade (generally higher quality and easier to use) programs/packages that are free, but you pay to add more bibles and reference modules.
+These are commercial grade (generally higher quality and easier to use) programs/packages that are free, but you pay a premium to add more bibles, books and reference modules.
 Some of these companies charge more than others for similar add-ons.
 Searching on Google for reviews and evaluating them yourself can help you decide which one(s) will work best for you.

-Theophilos: Free Bible program with KJV and some other works.
+Theophilos: "Packed with powerful features that you wouldn’t expect to find in a free program."
+Comes with KJV, downloadable Greek texts and other commonly available public domain translations.
+Also other Christian works and Bible translations in other languages..
 Free and pay-for Bibles, dictionaries, commentaries, Christian writings and user-created add-ons are available on the Download Books page.
 Consider the $129 CD offer carefully -- I don't know if it's worth the price.
 (It may be -- I haven't checked it out.)

 Same comments as above.
 Commercial grade (higher quality and easier to use) programs/packages.
 Some of these companies charge more than others for similar add-ons.
 Searching on Google for reviews and evaluating them yourself can help you decide which one(s) will work best for you.

-SwordSearcher: Another popular, easy to use Bible package, $50.
+SwordSearcher: Another popular, easy to use Bible package starting at $50.
 Scripture is the focus, all reference works/add-on scripture references link to scripture.
 The only major English translations are KJV and ASV 1901, in addition to the other usual public domain translations.
 Includes Greek texts and some less commonly available (at this price) references works and commentaries.
 Hundreds of color maps and illustrations.

-Accordance: The most popular Bible package on the Mac and considered in the Mac community to be the best and easiest to use of any Bible research package.
+Accordance: The most popular Bible package on the Mac and considered in the Mac community and others to be the best and easiest to use of any Bible research package on ANY platform.
+Expensive.
 Now with a Mac emulator program that enables it to run in Windows.
 But Windows users will have to get used to it's Mac interface.
 Windows users should do lots of preparation before installing and using the the emulator and Accordance.
-Or better, get a used Mac or a Mac Pro, if you can afford it, which runs both Mac OSX and Windows.
+Or better, get a used Mac or a Mac Pro, if you can afford it, which runs both Mac OSX and Windows concurrently with Parallels.
 See this review of Accordance with Windows emulator.
 Very easy to use, Bible focused, very powerful and loaded with features and add-ons.
 You may get better pricing from resellers.

-BibleWorks: One of the best Bible research programs available for very in depth, original languages based study and research.
+BibleWorks: Discontinued as of 2018, but still supported for existing license owners.
+One of the best Bible research programs available for very in depth, original languages based study and research not found in any other Bible software.
+Very Expensive.
 Steep learning curve, but unmatched bible/linguistic research capabilities once you master it.
-You should know the original languages and grammar to get the best use from this program.
+You should know the original languages and grammar to get the best results from this program.

 Complete Text: KJV Bible (King James Version) NKJV Bible (Modern English)